Japharzadeh/Japharzadeh/README.md

 - 👋 Hi, I’m @Japharzadeh
+- ⚡ i'm energy engineer ⚡
 - 👀 I’m interested in To make things that no one has ever seen before
 - 🌱 I'm always learning
 - 💞️ I'm looking for cooperation with companies in the field of artificial intelligence and algorithm writing
-- ⚡ Fun fact: i'm human
 - Email : japharzadeh@gmail.com
 - Telegram : @japharzadeh